 There are two SPARs in the University area, catering for all essentials.

-One is on University Avenue in the Holylands area, and the other is located at the BP garage, right next to the Elms Village entrance on the Malone Road.
+One is on University Avenue in the Holylands area, and the other is located at the BP garage, right next to the Elms BT9 entrance on the Malone Road.

 With three branches in the Queen’s Quarter – Stranmillis, Malone and Botanic, you’re never too far away from a Centra.

 Renowned for its deli counter’s fresh sandwiches, it’s also great for grabbing a few items to tide you over.